Exlar awards engineering scholarships

 SPIROL expands disc spring product line

-SPIROL International Corp., Danielson, Conn., has expanded its Disc Spring product line to include larger sizes per DIN 2093 Group 2 (available up to 250 mm in diameter) and a full range of stainless steel discs.
+SPIROL International Corp., Danielson, Conn., has expanded its Disc Spring product line to include larger sizes per DIN EN 16983 (formerly DIN 2093) Group 2 (available up to 250 mm in diameter) and a full range of stainless steel discs.
 Disc springs are conically shaped, washer-type components designed for axial loads.
 They can be used individually or assembled into stacks to achieve the deflection characteristics required by the application.
 Disc springs are well suited for critical applications such as safety valves, clutch and brake mechanisms for elevators and heavy equipment, and supports for industrial pipe systems.
-For more information, visit spirol.com.
+For more information, visit SPIROL.com.

 National Instruments donates design tools to MIT

 National Instruments, Austin, is donating design tools to the Massachusetts Institute of Technology (MIT) to expand the use of NI software and hardware in the department of mechanical engineering via 10 mechatronics, robotics, manufacturing, control, and design courses over the next five years.
 Through the donation, MIT has identified several key research projects: Professor Sangbae Kim is using LabVIEW and NI Single-Board RIO for biomimetic robots; Professor Kamal Youcef-Toumi is using LabVIEW for atomic force microscopy; Professor Harry Asada is using CompactRIO for projects in robotic inspection; and Professor David Trumper is using NI tools in precision motion control and magnetic levitation projects.
 For more information, visit ni.com/mit.